KGTO-TV: History

-In 1972, KGTO became a full-time CBS affiliate, with Little Rock's KTHV as its primary program source.
-The station continued to demonstrate further financial troubles by cutting back its schedule; on January 22, 1973, the station began signing on the air at 5:30 pm on weekdays.
+In 1972, KGTO became a full-time CBS affiliate, simulcasting Little Rock's KTHV for most network programming.
+It was short-lived, due to the station continuing to demonstrate further financial troubles by cutting back its schedule.
+On January 22, 1973, KGTO began signing on the air only at 5:30 pm on weekdays.
+Fayetteville residents could view full-time CBS programming on KOTV in Tulsa or KUHI-TV in Joplin (now NBC affiliate KSNF) via cable.
 That May, Noark filed to sell the station to George T. Hernreich, owner of Fort Smith's KFPW-TV (channel 40).
 Hernreich intended to convert KGTO into a full-time satellite of KFPW-TV.
-Since signing on in 1971, KFPW-TV had been more or less unviewable in Fayetteville and points north; its signal from the transmitter in Fort Smith failed to reach the city.
+Since signing on in 1971, KFPW-TV had been more or less unviewable in Fayetteville and points north; channel 40's transmitter in Fort Smith provided secondary coverage of Fayetteville's southern suburbs but just missed Fayetteville itself.

 Final FCC approval of the sale to Hernreich languished at the FCC due to concerns over Hernreich's operation of KAIT-TV in Jonesboro.
-When it was apparent that the sale would not be approved quickly, Hernreich took KGTO-TV off the air on December 23, 1973, stating that he would have the station back on within 24 hours of receiving approval.
+When it was apparent that the sale would not be approved quickly, Hernreich took KGTO-TV off the air on December 23, 1973, intending to resume operations within 24 hours of receiving approval.
 In the meantime, equipment was stolen from the KGTO transmitter site on Robinson Mountain.
 The sale was consummated in 1975, and the FCC cleared Hernreich of character issues in February 1976.

 While Hernreich finally owned KGTO (which changed its call letters to KTVP on January 17, 1977), he soon found other issues.
 An entirely new transmission facility had to be built at Robinson Mountain due to damage and further theft.
-An application was made on February 21, 1976 for a new facility.
+An application was made on February 21, 1976, for a new facility.
 However, Hernreich procured equipment designed for channel 29, not 36; stating that a change would "permit restoration of service quickly and save approximately $100,000 in additional capital", Hernreich requested channel 29 to be substituted for 36 at Fayetteville, requiring modifications to three other allotments regionally.
-On December 5, 1977, KTVP signed on the air on channel 29 as a satellite of Hernreich's KFPW-TV in Fort Smith.
+On December 5, 1977, KTVP signed on the air on channel 29 as a satellite of KFPW-TV.
 The two stations are today KHOG-TV and KHBS, respectively.
+While KHBS is still the main station, its studios are based in Rogers on the Northwest Arkansas side of the market.